Explore Virtual Therapy for Addiction & Mental Health

 HIPAA establishes the rules and regulations surrounding Protected Health Information (PHI).
 When individuals embark on their addiction recovery journey, they entrust their medical records, mental illness information, and personal health details to healthcare providers and treatment centers.

 Under HIPAA’s Privacy Rule, individually identifiable health information must be protected, ensuring the utmost confidentiality for patients attending rehab.
-Family members seeking further information about their loved one’s treatment must adhere to the federal law’s privacy and security rules.
+This legal framework guarantees that your privacy during rehab is a top priority, allowing you to focus entirely on your recovery journey.
 This ensures that patients can focus on their rehabilitation without the fear of unauthorized disclosure of their addiction-related treatment records.

 Protecting any health information exchange in treatment center for substance use disorder and mental health services administration